dohee lee's Puri Arts performs Jeju Ritual. Photo: Whitney Browne, courtesy of the organization.

 More About the Program

 The Living Cultures Grant Program was developed in 2004 to provide project grants to California’s diverse cultural communities.
-In 2023, we are able to offer individual grants for the first time through this program, along with expanded funding for cultural groups and non-profit organizations throughout the state to realize community-based projects aimed at strengthening a sense of place, fostering traditional creativity, and ensuring cultural continuity.
+Starting in 2023, we are able to offer individual grants through this program, along with expanded funding for cultural groups and non-profit organizations throughout the state to realize community-based projects aimed at strengthening a sense of place, fostering traditional creativity, and ensuring cultural continuity.

 ACTA makes it possible for us to live our dreams.”